-Obligation to communicate science
+Obligation to scientific communication

-In line with IBEC's mission, it is considered morally imperative to honestly publish and disseminate the results of the research carried out at IBEC, and this may include negative results.
-Scientific communication includes many channels: peer review publications, scientific conferences, press releases, interviews, outreach events, etc.
+In line with IBEC's mission, it is considered morally imperative to honestly publish and disseminate the results of the research carried out at IBEC, and it may include negative results.
+Scientific communication includes many channels: peer review publications, scientific conferences, press releases, interviews, outreach events.